Ferguson, Missouri: Michael Brown shooting

 On August 9, 2014, an 18-year-old, Michael Brown, was fatally shot by Darren Wilson with the Ferguson Police Department after an encounter with the officer that led to an altercation and subsequent pursuit.
 The incident sparked riots and acts of vandalism in Ferguson as well as widespread calls for an investigation into the incident.
-On August 10, after a day of vigils, there were looting of businesses, arson, vandalism of vehicles, shots fired at firemen and violent clashes between rioters and police.
-On August 18, reservists from the Missouri National Guard arrived in Ferguson at the request of the Governor of Missouri Jay Nixon, who also ended midnight to 5:00 a.m. curfews that had been imposed.
+On August 10, after a day of vigils, there were looting of businesses, arson, vandalism of vehicles, shots fired at firefighters and violent clashes between rioters and police.
+On August 18, guardsmen from the Missouri National Guard arrived in Ferguson at the request of the Governor of Missouri Jay Nixon, who also ended midnight to 5:00 a.m. curfews that had been imposed.
 On November 24, a grand jury decided that it would not indict Wilson in the shooting death of Brown.
 Following the announcement of the grand jury's decision, there was more rioting.